SteveDunn/Intellenum/docs/site/Writerside/topics/reference/Integration.md

-# Serialize Value Objects
+# Serialize Intellenum enums

 <note>
-This topic is incomplete and is currently being improved.
+This topic is copied from Vogen and/or is incomplete.
+It is being worked on (or is planned to be worked on).

+If you would like to help with this, please see the list of [open issues](https://github.com/SteveDunn/Intellenum/issues).
 </note>